Key strategies employed

 - Equity capital

-Bravo oversees the community investment program, and has led its expansion over the twelve years he’s been at Dignity.
+Bravo oversees the community investment program, and has led its expansion over the twelve years he has been at Dignity.
 He explained that the goal of the program is to fill gaps in the marketplace around access to capital: “Organizations should first reach out to traditional lenders.
 If they are not successful there, they should engage other financial intermediaries like community development financial institutions,” Bravo said.
 Adding: “When organizations come to us, they come to us because they have a project that requires gap-financing that we may be able to fill.
 We also engage organizations to let them know if they take on certain projects, we are willing to provide capital.”

 Regarding Dignity’s willingness to use a variety of investment strategies rather than just partner with financial intermediaries or invest in funds, Bravo explained, “I think the best strategy is to really keep the dollars as flexible as possible and with reasonable interest rates.
 I think a lot of projects could not go forward if it wasn’t for the flexibility we provide with our program.”

 For a project to be considered by the Community Investment Program, it has to be able to meet certain legal, financial, and management requirements (see the figure below).
-Generally, Dignity will first meet with the organization to learn more about the project and—if there is a possibility it will more forward—-ask them to submit an application.1The More Resources section of the online version of this toolkit provides two application templates for Dignity Health’s community investment program.
+Generally, Dignity will first meet with the organization to learn more about the project and—if there is a possibility it will move forward—-ask them to submit an application.1The More Resources section of the online version of this toolkit provides two application templates for Dignity Health’s community investment program.
 Bravo explained, “You want to get a sense of the organization.
 How long have they been around?
 Have they had any financial difficulties in the past?
 You start looking at their financial track record and then you look at their ability to finance the project.”
 Bravo and a financial analyst, Leslie Watson, complete due diligence for potential projects.

 After the initial due diligence, the Community Economic Initiatives Subcommittee reviews recommended applications and then provides its recommendation to the Board of Director’s Investment Committee, which meets four times a year.
 Bravo noted that the Community Economic Initiatives Subcommittee is not simply a loan committee because it oversees other community health-related activities.